What is Teen Acne Anyway?

 The skin is constantly shedding dead cells (yuck!) so that it can breathe and rejuvenate (yey!)
 Pores on the face are connected to oil glands through follicles like a channel.
 During puberty the oil glands may increase oil production, resulting in the channel getting clogged up.
 Think of a shower drain without a filter, the hair collects in the pipe, eventually causing an obstruction.
 So, what is teen acne?

-Specific medical grade treatments for acne are available.
-These skin treatments are drying to the skin, therefore it is important that you moisturize the skin.
+Specific medical-grade treatments for acne are available.
+These skin treatments are drying to the skin, therefore you must moisturize the skin.
 Once the skin improves and your skin is no longer inflamed, you can consider treating any scars that the acne has left.
 Continued inflammation can reduce the effectiveness of treating acne scars.
 It is important to schedule an appointment with Dr. Nangrani so she can access and recommend the best treatment for you.

 Acne Scars’ Appearance?

 Acne scars on the face usually cause pits or depressions in the skin where underlying collagen has healed the skin but is insufficient to raise it to be smooth.
 Raised scars, where the healing response has produced too much collagen, are more common on the back and chest, other sites for acne.